gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Dependency substitution rules (i)

-Previous versions of Gradle allowed an external dependency to be replaced with another using a 'Dependency Resolve Rule'.
+Previous versions of Gradle allowed an external dependency to be replaced with another using a ['Dependency Resolve Rule'](https://docs.gradle.org/1.4/release-notes#dependency-resolve-rules).
 With the introduction of 'Dependency Substitution Rules' this behaviour has been enhanced and extended to allow external dependencies and project dependencies to be replaced interchangeably.

 When combined with a configurable Gradle settings file, these dependency substitution rules permit some powerful new ways of working with Gradle:

 * While developing a patch for an external library, use a local project dependency instead of a module dependency.
 * For a large multi-project build, only develop with a subset of the projects locally, downloading the rest from an external repository.
-* Enhancements to Gradle like [Prezi Pride](https://github.com/prezi/pride) no longer require a custom dependency syntax.
+* Extensions to Gradle such as [Prezi Pride](https://github.com/prezi/pride) no longer require a custom dependency syntax.

 Substitute a project dependency with an external module dependency like this: